 Beginners (N5–N4)

-- Test yourself regularly with Japanese Teacher Network quizzes
+- Test yourself with Japanese Teacher Network quizzes

 - Practice reading with NHK NEWS WEB EASY